You can also run PlantUML using the following command :

 java -jar plantuml.jar -config "./config.cfg" dir1

-By default, errors in diagrams stop the image processing, and returns an error (-1) exit code.
+When there are some errors in diagrams the command returns an error (-1) exit code.
 But even if some diagrams contain some errors, all diagrams are generated, which can be time consuming for large project.

 You can use the